-Citizenship by Investment Countries & Programmes List in 2024
+Citizenship by Investment Countries 2025

 In recent years, the demand for programmes offered by Citizenship by Investment Countries has surged, driven by high-net-worth individuals seeking greater global mobility, security, and financial flexibility.
 It is commonly believed that 20 countries currently offer residency or citizenship by investment.
 Let’s uncover the details and the actual truth.